Jeydin21/cs3/Sets.md

 Period: 5

-# Java Sets Unit 3
+# Unit 3 Notes: Set

 ## What is a Set?